kennedykwangari/kennedykwangari.github.io/index.md

 He is the catalyst that brings your brand, stakeholders, data, technology and decisions together to deliver better data products and create delightful customer experiences, resulting in accelerated💰 growth 📈 and impact.

-He leads a thriving and highly engaging [**Artificial Intelligence Community**](https://www.deeplearning.ai/events/) of more than 300+ Kenyan students, researchers, creative, developers and AI enthusiasts to share ideas, collaborate, learn, and build innovatively with AI.
+He shares his passion for a sustainable data-literate world through public speaking opportunities, featuring in blogs, videos, workshops, research papers publications, journals and through various media outlets: Mainstream Television, Radio, and Newspapers.

+🎁 Through Deeplearning.AI, Kennedy has excelled in promoting partnerships with educators and technology players such as Coursera, Datacamp, Dataquest, NVIDIA AI and Packt to increase educational and professional opportunities, participation, and representation of the underserved communities in Africa.

 <center>
   <figure>
     <img src="https://raw.githubusercontent.com/kennedykwangari/kennedykwangari.github.io/master/images/mentoring.jpeg">
       </figure>
 </center>

+👨‍🎓He has empowered over 7,691 black technology community members with free one-year data education scholarships from Coursera and Datacamp to improve their data literacy levels and advance for in-demand careers in the data field.

-💥💥 Coursera, Deeplearning.AI, Oracle Africa, and the Ministry of Education, Science and Technology in Kenya 🏅have feted Kennedy for his contributions to closing the technology skills gap for the undeserved talents in Africa.
+💥💥 Coursera, Deeplearning.AI, Oracle Africa, and the Ministry of Education, Science and Technology in Kenya through the President's Award🏅have feted Kennedy for his contributions to closing the technology skills gap for the underserved talents in Africa.

-Copied!
 <p float="left">
   <img src="https://raw.githubusercontent.com/kennedykwangari/kennedykwangari.github.io/master/images/kennedystatehouse.jpg" width="45%" />
   <img src="https://raw.githubusercontent.com/kennedykwangari/kennedykwangari.github.io/master/images/kennedystate2.jpg" width="45%" />